 If you have read this far, keep your eyes peeled for the next edition of What is Android app development, which is all about career prospects.

 This article just covered the very basics of Kotlin.
-If you want to continue learning about this exciting language, then you can check out Internshala’s Android app development training and begin your own app development journey!
+If you want to continue learning about this exciting language, then you can check out Internshala’s Android Application Development course and begin your own app development journey!